Logical Operators in R

 num2 <- c(FALSE, FALSE, TRUE, TRUE)

-The below statement compare each vector element and find the logical relation.
+The below statement compares each vector element and finds the logical relation.

 num1 & num2